quoid/userscripts/README.md

 >
 > If you move files from the require folder or manually edit the `manifest.json` file, you will likely break app/extension functionality.

+## Contributing
+Code level contributions are welcome.
+I prefer to collaborate directly with contributors rather than receiving spontaneous pull requests.
+If you feel you can improve the project in some way, please reach out to me by email or by opening an issue with your improvement/feature request.

+Further, any issue marked "help wanted" is actively seeking assistance.
+Please respond to those issues with feedback, guidance or offers of coding assistance.

-## Support Development
+## Support
-Currently, there are a few ways you can support the development of this extension.
-The first way is simple; if you enjoy using the extension, consider [leaving a positive review on the App Store](https://apps.apple.com/us/app/userscripts/id1463298887).
-Seeing the reviews motivates me to continue working on the development.
+There are a few ways you can support the development of this project.
+The quickest and easiest way is by [leaving a positive review on the App Store](https://apps.apple.com/us/app/userscripts/id1463298887) if you enjoy the extension and want to see it improve in the future.
+Seeing these reviews let me now I am doing something right, or wrong, and motivates me to continue working on the project.

 Secondly, you can [sign up to be a beta tester](https://forms.gle/QB46uYQHVyCxULue9).
 Since this extension values your privacy, and **does not collect any data from users**, it's hard for me to gauge how the extension is being used.
-By signing up to be a beta tester it not only allows you to test upcoming versions, but also give me the opportunity to elicit feedback from real users.
+By signing up to be a beta tester it not only allows you to test upcoming features, but also gives me the opportunity to elicit direct feedback from real users.

-Last, any issue marked "help wanted" is actively seeking assistance.
-Please respond to those issues with feedback, guidance or offers of coding assistance.
-Outside of those issues, it is fair to assume outstanding issues are already being worked on and new features are being actively developed.
+Please ensure your contributions align with the project's license before committing any contributions.

 ## Privacy Policy
 Userscripts does not collect any data from its users nor monitor activities or actions you perform within the application and extension.
 This means everything that you do with the application and extension is private to you and is never shared with the developers or third parties.
 Since there is no data collection, there is no data retention of any kind.